codeSTACKr/codeSTACKr/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Brandon Price
 =====================================================================================================================================

-Cybersecurity Analyst and Software Developer
+Data Analyst with Cybersecurity and Software Development training
 ---------------------------------

-🔐 Cybersecurity Analyst transitioning from a managerial role in Transportation 🚚
+📊 Data Analyst transitioning from a managerial role in Transportation 🚚

-🔍 I am actively pursuing roles in cybersecurity as a SOC Analyst and I am capable of obtaining a US security clearance.
+🔍 I am actively pursuing roles in the sphere of Business Analytics as a Data Analyst in the logistcs and supply chain or entertainment field.
+With my cybersecurity knowledge I am also interested in SOC roles and I am capable of obtaining a secret clearance

 Certifications
 ---------------------------------